-2. Anything less than this can cause a malfunction and possible fire where the power leads connect to the control box.
+2. Any cord temperature rating less than 105°C can cause a malfunction and possible fire where the power leads connect to the control box.

 3. It is OK, and will not void the warranty, to remove the plug that comes with the kiln and direct wire the kiln.
 However, the connection wires must be rated for a minimum of 105°C (221°F).